TheLime1/cs2-trade-up/logic.md

 ```

 **Important Notes:**
-- Consumer Grade inputs are disabled by default but can be enabled via configuration
+- Consumer Grade inputs are **enabled by default** to align with popular calculators like csgo.exchange and TradeUpSpy
+- Set `allow_consumer_inputs=false` to exclude them if needed (some sources dispute Consumer eligibility due to community ambiguity about whether Consumer→Industrial trade-ups are valid)
 - Covert items can be outputs but never inputs
 - Souvenir items, Knives, and Contraband items are always excluded
+- StatTrak trade-ups require StatTrak variants to exist at the target rarity - collections without StatTrak outputs at the target tier are automatically excluded

 ---